jannes-m/velo/README.md

 TO DO
 -----

--   function to calculate the spoke length
+-   function calc\_chain also for Fixies
--   function to calculate the chain length
+-   function trail (Vorlauf, Dirk wants to implement it)
 -   implement functions in RShiny